yaluke/Protractor/README.md

 ## Encoder Signal Processing

-Encoder generates two-phase orthogonal pulse signal, 400 pulses per rotation for each phase.
-Decoding of this signal is made by PIO program (file encoder.pio) waiting for raising edge on channel A, and then check the value on channel B: for 0 IRQ 0 is generated, for 1 IRQ 1 is generated.
-Interrupts are handled by Encoder C class: IRQ 0 means decreasing rotation counter, IRQ 1 - increasing.
-This configuration generates 400 impulses per rotation and counter value needs to be multiplied by 360/400 = 0.9 to represent value in degrees.
+The encoder generates a two-phase orthogonal pulse signal, with 400 pulses per rotation for each phase.
+Decoding of this signal is performed by a PIO program (in the file encoder.pio) that waits for a rising edge on channel A, and then checks the value on channel B: for 0, IRQ 0 is generated; for 1, IRQ 1 is generated.
+These interrupts are handled by the Encoder C++ class: IRQ 0 decreases the rotation counter, while IRQ 1 increases it.
+This configuration generates 400 impulses per rotation, and the counter value needs to be multiplied by 360/400 = 0.9 to represent the value in degrees.

-Precision of the measurement can be increased to 1600 pulses per rotation by adding 3 more PIO programs waiting for falling edge on channel A, waiting for raising edge on channel B, and waiting for falling edge on channel B.
+The precision of the measurement can be increased to 1600 pulses per rotation by adding three more PIO programs: one waiting for the falling edge on channel A, another waiting for the rising edge on channel B, and a third waiting for the falling edge on channel B.

 ## USB Communication

-USB handling implementation is based on hid_composite example from TinyUSB library.
-All device types except generic inout devices were removed from the original code.

-Implementation can be tested on host device using two examples from tests directory: test_hid.py using hid library (https://pypi.org/project/hid/), and test_pyusb.py using pyusb library (https://pypi.org/project/pyusb/).
+The USB handling implementation is based on the hid_composite example from the TinyUSB library.
+All device types except generic input/output devices were removed from the original code.
+The implementation can be tested on a host device using two examples from the tests directory:
+* test_hid.py, which uses the hid library (https://pypi.org/project/hid/)
+* test_pyusb.py, which uses the pyusb library (https://pypi.org/project/pyusb/)

 ## Build Instructions